Z-xus/dr-frontend/README.md

-# Genesis DeFi App

-Genesis DeFi App is a decentralized finance application that allows users to lend and borrow cryptocurrencies.
-The app is built on the Ethereum blockchain and uses smart contracts to facilitate the lending and borrowing process.
+# Data Rakshak

-## ✨ Features
+## 🚀 Introduction
-MetaMask Integration: Users can connect their MetaMask wallet to the app to interact with the Ethereum blockchain.
-Lending: Users can lend cryptocurrencies to earn interest on their deposits.
-Borrowing: Users can borrow cryptocurrencies by providing collateral in the form of other cryptocurrencies.
+Data Rakshak helps redact sensitive information such as PII (Personally Identifiable Information) from documents.
+It is specially designed with indian users in mind, and can redact Aadhar card numbers, PAN card numbers, and phone numbers from documents.
+The app uses machine learning to identify sensitive information in documents and redact it.
+Users can upload documents in various formats such as PDF, images, and text files.
+The app also provides an option to download the redacted documents in the same format as the original document.

 ## ⚡️Technologies
 React
-Redux
-MetaMask
-Solidity
-Node.js
+Tailwind CSS
+Vite
 Docker

 ## 📦 Installation
 1. Clone the repository: `git clone https://github.com/AsarNaufil/genesis-defi-app.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `pnpm install`
-3. Start the app: `npm start`
+3. Start the app: `pnpm dev`

-## 🔥Usage
-1. Connect your MetaMask wallet to the app.
-2. Deposit cryptocurrencies to start earning interest.
-3. Borrow cryptocurrencies by providing collateral.
-4. Repay borrowed cryptocurrencies to unlock your collateral.